 The width of the gate should be in the range of 6-8 m;

-Minimum distance between gates - 15 m;
+The minimum distance between the gates is 15 m;

 The maximum distance is not specified.